 More than 90% of new HIV infections in infants and young children come from mother-to-child transmission, according to UNICEF.
 Mother-to-child transmission of HIV can occur during pregnancy, childbirth, or breastfeeding.

-ROM offers a comprehensive PMTCT (Prevention of Mother-to-Child Transmission) program that brings together prevention and counseling, medical treatment, and follow-up with pregnant and lactating mothers.
-As of 2016, ROM has achieved six years of 0% transmission of HIV between HIV-positive mothers and their children.
+ROM offers a comprehensive PMTCT (Prevention of Mother-to-Child Transmission) program that brings together prevention and counselling, medical treatment, and follow-up with pregnant and lactating mothers.
+As of 2020, ROM has achieved 0% transmission of HIV between HIV-positive mothers and their children.
 The PMTCT program incorporates a four-pronged approach:

 Primary prevention of HIV infection among women of reproductive age

 ROM sensitizes women and youth of reproductive age on HIV prevention through the Young Mothers’ Club, the Post-Test Club, and out-of-school and in-school youth activities.
 These activities are detailed in the Prevention and Psychosocial Support page.